 Juan and Felipe Salcedo, Diego’s aunt and uncle, raised him from age 1 after his mother’s death.
 Represented by attorney Dave Ring, they have filed a wrongful death suit against Moreno Valley Unified School District.

-According to the claim, Stolz and his adult cousin Jazmin went to Landmark’s assistant principal on September 13 seeking help.
+According to the claim, Stolz and his adult cousin Jazmin went to Landmark’s assistant principal seeking help.
 He stated that he had been “verbally and physically” harassed the previous day.

 According to Ring, Stolz was being bullied by a group of boys who had been his friends, but had turned on him during seventh grade for unknown reasons.

-Stolz and the assistant principal held a private meeting for 20 minutes, after which she told Jazmin that the bullies would receive a three-day suspension, starting on September 16.
+Stolz and the assistant principal held a private meeting for 20 minutes, after which she told Jazmin that the bullies would receive a three-day suspension.
 According to the claim, she also told them that their class schedules would be changed.

 Stolz was informed that he could miss school on that Friday, and resume on Monday.